 Coach Rollinson’s motto is “You create the effort, God controls the outcome.”
 He demands top effort from his players, his coaches and himself.

-Coach Rollinson (f‘67) and his wife, Laurie, are the proud parents of daughters Caroline Rollinson Flanagan ’05 (Will) & Catherine Rollinson Pedersen ’09 (Bill), and grandson Matthew Rollinson Flanagan ’34.
+Coach Rollinson ‘67 and his wife, Laurie, are the proud parents of daughters Caroline Rollinson Flanagan ’05 (Will) & Catherine Rollinson Pedersen ’09 (Bill), and the delighted grandparents of grandsons Matthew Rollinson Flanagan ’34, & Joseph Charles Flanagan, ’36.

 Derek Sparks | Washington State